-In recent quarters, POET has taken major steps to advance its development of Interposer-based new products, including through the purchase of equipment, improvement of facilities and the strengthening of its engineering team with more highly qualified talent and larger staff, all represented in POET's consolidated financial statements through additions to fixed assets and increased operating expenses.
-Certain additional capital equipment may be needed to enhance our development and production capabilities, but we expect only marginal increases in operating expenses over the quarter, as we are able to address the needs of our customers with our existing engineering staff and production facilities.
-Following the separation of the two companies, we will continue development of active devices at DenseLight at least through mid-2020.
-The next several quarters will be devoted to the successful completion of funded development programs, the introduction of new devices into qualification cycles with customers, and preparation for higher production volumes in subsequent quarters.
+In recent quarters, POET has taken major steps to advance its development of Interposer-related active devices at DenseLight, including through the purchase of equipment, improvement of facilities and the strengthening of its engineering team with more highly qualified talent and larger staff, all represented in POET's consolidated financial statements through additions to fixed assets and increased operating expenses.
+Certain additional capital equipment may be needed to enhance our development and production capabilities.
+Following the separation of the two companies in the fourth quarter of 2019, we will continue development of active devices at DenseLight at least through mid-2020.
+The next several quarters will be devoted to the successful completion of funded development programs, the introduction of new devices into qualification cycles with customers, and preparation for higher production volumes in subsequent quarters that will be needed to demonstrate the functionality and reliability of the devices.

-As a result of the contractual commitments to demonstrated certain aspects of the performance of the Optical Interposer, its components and sub-assembly prototypes, we anticipate additional Optical Engine prototype orders in late 2019 and into early 2020, fielded by our newly established Singapore subsidiary company, POET Technologies Pte Ltd ("POET Singapore").
-Although the markets for photonic devices have been flat during the first half of 2019 due to global trade uncertainties, we remain optimistic that DenseLight will remain on a trajectory to meet forecasted revenue in the range of approximately \$8 to \$10 million.
-Gross Margins should increase as a result of the proportion of higher margin development contracts for Non-Recurring Engineering (NRE) that utilize DenseLight's existing engineering and operations staff.
+As a result of the contractual commitments to demonstrated certain aspects of the performance of the Optical Interposer, its components and sub-assembly prototypes, we anticipate additional Optical Engine prototype orders in mid-to late 2020, fielded by our newly established Singapore subsidiary, POET Technologies Pte.
+Ltd ("POET Singapore").
+The markets for photonic devices have been flat during the first half of 2019 due to global trade uncertainties and have remained so during the second half.
 Negotiation efforts and transition activities related to the separation of the two companies have both required serious management attention.
-Nevertheless, we continue to plan for success in product development, with an intention in early 2020 to expand projects to markets beyond data communications for our Optical Interposer technology, such as telecommunications, Automotive LIDAR, and integration with Application Specific Integrated Circuits (ASICs), including switches and graphics generators.
+Nevertheless, we continue to plan for success in product development, with the intention in 2021 to expand projects to markets beyond data communications for our Optical Interposer technology, such as telecommunications, Automotive LIDAR, and integration with Application Specific Integrated Circuits (ASICs), including switches and graphics generators.